-Solar water evaporation assisted by photothermal membranes is considered to be one of the sustainable and cost effective strategies for pure water generation and wastewater treatment.
-In this work, the self-assembled reduced graphene oxide (rGO) film has been prepared and proposed for direct solar thermal desalination.
-The morphology, structure, absorbance and desalination performance of rGO film are explored.
-It is found that the rGO film with optimized microstructure delivers the evaporation rate of 0.87 kg m−2 h−1 with solar thermal conversion efficiency of 46% under one sun illumination.
-Moreover, the evaporation rate of rGO film is remaining kept at 0.86 kg/m2·h−1 after ten times recycling, demonstrating the superior reusability.
+Solar water evaporation assisted by photothermal membranes is considered to be one of the sustainable and cost-effective strategies for pure water generation and wastewater treatment.
+In this work, a self-assembled reduced graphene oxide (rGO) film has been prepared and proposed for direct solar thermal desalination.
+The morphology, structure, absorbance and desalination performance of the rGO film are explored.
+It is found that rGO film with optimized microstructure delivers an evaporation rate of 0.87 kg m−2 h−1 with solar thermal conversion efficiency of 46% under 1 sun illumination.
+Moreover, the evaporation rate of rGO film remains at 0.86 kg/m2·h−1 after ten times recycling, demonstrating the superior reusability.